Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Results

 The mean potential energy budgets (Figure \ref{fig:int_energy_budgets} (c) and (d)) unsurprisingly vary considerably in magnitude between \caseone\ and \casethree.
 We see that at low stratification $\mathcal{B}_\text{TKE}$ balances $\mathcal{T}_\text{PE}$ with negligible contributions from other terms.
 The TKE buoyancy flux continues to increase throughout the full domain length, showing little sign of convergence, indicating that mixing processes are far from complete.
 In contrast, \casethree\ shows both the mean and turbulent buoyancy fluxes contribute approximately equally to the PE budget.
 The turbulent buoyancy flux rises quickly for $x_\mathcal{V} \lesssim 5$ before beginning to plateau as the wake advects further.
 The mean buoyancy flux $\mathcal{B}_\text{KE}$ appears to grow as the wake propagates downstream, reaching its maximum value at $x_\mathcal{V} \approx 33$.
 This is in part due to how the volume $\mathcal{V}$ is constructed, since the wave propagation direction is not aligned with the volume bounds.
-Once the mean flow wave has developed, one could imagine the peaks and troughs effectively cancelling in the volume integral if the volume was constructed differently.
-If this were the case, a reduced $\mathcal{B}_\text{KE}$ would be compensated by an increase in KE transport terms, and a reduction of mean potential energy; KE is either lost to an increase in PE, or leaves the integration volume through transport.
-There is evidence for this in the KE budgets (Figure \ref{fig:int_energy_budgets} (b)), where $\mathcal{T}_\text{KE}^p$ appears negatively correlated to $\mathcal{B}_\text{KE}$.
+Once the stationary wave have developed, one could imagine the peaks and troughs effectively cancelling in the volume integral if the volume was constructed differently.
+If this were the case, a reduced $\mathcal{B}_\text{KE}$ would be compensated by an increase in KE transport terms ($\widetilde{\mathcal{T}}_\text{KE}$), and a reduction of mean potential energy; KE is either lost to an increase in PE, or leaves the integration volume through transport.
 Separation between KE transport and the mean buoyancy flux is therefore challenging.
 Regardless, what is clear is that a significant proportion of the power source due to drag is captured by reversible fluxes and transport terms, and the fate of this energy beyond the numerical domain is unclear.